LouisAlbanZiko/hermes/README.md

         - index.zig
         - index.html.template

-`about.zig` -> is a handler, the code in it will be compiled and will be called when the path `/about` is requested `index.zig` -> is the same as `about.zig` except that it will be exposed on two paths: `/index` and `/` `favicon.ico` -> is a static file, it will be embedded into the executable and exposed on the path `/favicon.ico` `home/index.zig` -> is that as `index.zig` except that the paths for it will be `/home` and `/home/index` `home/index.html.template` -> is a template, it will be ignored by the routing.
+- `about.zig` -> is a handler, the code in it will be compiled and will be called when the path `/about` is requested
+- `index.zig` -> is the same as `about.zig` except that it will be exposed on two paths: `/index` and `/`
+- `favicon.ico` -> is a static file, it will be embedded into the executable and exposed on the path `/favicon.ico`
+- `home/index.zig` -> is the same as `index.zig` except that the paths for it will be `/home` and `/home/index`
+- `home/index.html.template` -> is a template, it will be ignored by the routing.
 The intended use for it is to be included by `home/index.zig` using `@embedFile("index.html.template")` and used as a template

 ### Dependencies
 - Zig 0.14 for building